SciTS: Scientific Time Series Understanding and Generation with LLMs: Conclusions

 \section{Conclusions}

 We introduce SciTS, a benchmark for scientific time series understanding and generation, spanning 12 disciplines, 7 task types, 43 domain-specific tasks, and over 50k instances, with a wide range of frequencies, lengths, and multivariate dimensions.
 We benchmark 17 models on SciTS, including text-only LLMs, multimodal LLMs, and unified time series models.
-Results show that LLMs exhibit stronger adaptability and generalisation compared with models specialised for time series.
 Two key insights emerge.
-First, time series should be treated as a dedicated modality: serialising temporal signals as text or rasterising them as images incurs information loss and hinders efficiency and numerical fidelity.
+First, LLMs exhibit stronger adaptability and generalisation compared with models specialised for time series.
 Second, while general-purpose LLMs generalise better to unseen domains, pairing them with dedicated temporal processing is crucial to handle complex scientific dynamics.
-To this end, we propose TimeOmni, a framework that integrates time series into LLMs while remaining compatible with general-purpose LLM training, supporting both understanding and generation.
-By providing both a comprehensive benchmark and a modelling approach, this work takes a step toward LLMs that can faithfully interrogate dynamical systems, enable discovery, and guide experimental design on real-world scientific temporal data.
+Serialising temporal signals as text or rasterising them as images incurs information loss and hinders efficiency and numerical fidelity.
+To this end, we provide TimeOmni, a demonstrated framework that integrates time series into LLMs while remaining compatible with general-purpose LLM training.
+By providing a comprehensive benchmark and a preliminary approach, this work takes a step toward LLMs that can faithfully interrogate dynamical systems, enable discovery, and guide experimental design on real-world scientific temporal data.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

+Supported by Shanghai Artificial Intelligence Laboratory.
 We thank the PrismaX Team\footnote{\url{https://huggingface.co/PrismaX}} for their support and valuable advice in building SciTS.